Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the Deutsche Forschungsgemeinschaft under Grant SFB 1143 (project C04) and the W{\"u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \emph{ct.qmat} (EXC 2147, project ID 390858490).
-R.L. was supported by the Ministry of Science and Technology of China (Grant No. 2022YFA1402704).
-Z.H.L. acknowledges the support by the National Key R\&D Program of China (Grant No. 2022YFB3608000), the National Natural Science Foundation of China (Grant No. 12222413), and the Natural Science Foundation of Shanghai (Grants No. 23ZR1482200 and No. 22ZR1473300).
+This work was supported by the Deutsche Forschungsgemeinschaft under Grant SFB 1143 (project C04), the W{\"u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter -- \emph{ct.qmat} (EXC 2147, project ID 390858490), the National Natural Science Foundation of China (Grant No. 12274455), and the Ministry of Science and Technology of China (Grant No. 2022YFA1403800).
+Z.H.L. acknowledges the support by the National Key R\&D Program of China (Grant No. 2022YFB3608000), the National Natural Science Foundation of China (Grant No. 12222413), the Natural Science Foundation of Shanghai (Grants No. 23ZR1482200 and No. 22ZR1473300), and the funding of Ningbo Yongjiang Talent Program and Ningbo University.
 B.B. acknowledges the support from the BMBF via project UKRATOP.
 H.C.L. was supported by the National Natural Science Foundation of China (Grants No. 11822412 and No. 11774423), the Ministry of Science and Technology of China (Grant No. 2018YFE0202600), and the Beijing Natural Science Foundation (Grant No. Z200005).